githubtraining/exercise-use-secrets/.github/actions/check-secrets-action/README.md

 ## Summary

 - The PAT you create **stays in your repo**
-- The `use-secrets-action` never exposes the value of the secret you pass into the action
+- The `check-secrets-action` never exposes the value of the secret you pass into the action.
 - An HTTP request is made using Octokit with the supplied PAT for authentication
 - A report is generated and displayed in the actions runner